Phillip-A-X/HK-HR-Ref.Proteomes/README.md

 ## Software Environment
-To have a simple overview over the software environment in which is work prospered.
+To have a simple overview over the software environment in which this work prospered.
 [Software environment](documentation/software%20environment.md)